 |Watching Mother Baking (1954)

-Sitting, elbows propped
+I sat, elbows propped

 against chopping board,

-on plastic clothed kitchen table,
+on check clothed kitchen table,

-powder white, driven like snow.
+powder white flecks, driven like snow.

-in balance of gleaming scales.
+In the balance gleaming scales.

 Pale brass weights indented,